siddhanttomar-lgtm/marketplace-blueprints/VENDOR.md

 ### Container

-* Containerized applications deployed to Kubernetes clusters
 * Lightweight, portable application packages with all dependencies included
-* Developers have full control over container lifecycle and scaling
+* Full control over container lifecycle and scaling
 * Best for cloud-native applications, microservices, and GPU-accelerated AI/ML workloads

 ### Blueprint

 * Multi-component solutions combining containers, networking, and storage
-* One-click deployment of complete, production-ready application stacks
+* One-click deployment of complete, AI ready application stacks
-* Orchestrated deployment across multiple infrastructure components
 * Best for full-stack solutions, AI pipelines, analytics platforms, and enterprise use cases

 We actively prioritise blueprints in the following areas: